Frequently asked questions

 When is the next deadline?

-The next application deadline is June 8, 2026 — about 6 days away.
+The next application deadline is September 21, 2026 — about 66 days away.
 Deadlines vary by program; open any grant to see its exact closing date and application window.

 Who is eligible for homeownership grants?

-Eligibility is set by each funding program, but homeownership grants in this category most often support: Nonprofits, 501(c)(3) Public Charity, Public Authority and Tribal Nation.
+Eligibility is set by each funding program, but homeownership grants in this category most often support: 501(c)(3) Public Charity, Nonprofits, Public Authority and Tribal Nation.
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?

-Award sizes range from $10K to $12M, depending on the program and applicant.
+Award sizes range from $1K to $12M, depending on the program and applicant.
 Each grant shows its specific funding range where the agency has published one.

 Is Grantoria free to use?